mkoertgen/hello.django-jobs/README.md

 # hello.django-jobs

-A reusable Django App for scheduled jobs.
+A reusable Django App / Flask blueprint for scheduled jobs.

 For more information see [docs/index](docs/index.md).